 Hard to explain.
 Hard to grasp, on first acquaintance... but you'll soon be using what is going on there without even thinking about it!

-When you've mastered the above, you will know an awful lot of the basic skills you need for working with Lazarus.
+When you've mastered the above, you will know a significant portion of the basic skills you need for working with Lazarus.
 It may not feel like it at the moment, but you've made tremendous progress.
-You'll need to learn about some of the other the objects available from the Component Palette... but not nothing like all of them.
+You'll need to learn about some of the other the objects available from the Component Palette... but nothing like all of them.
 You'll need to learn about many of their properties, but again, not all of them.
 You'll need to learn more of the built in functions and procedures, like Now and DateTimeToStr()....